 It’s frustrating and demoralizing to good employees when someone around them can’t or won’t do his job.
 If they have no power to change or replace him, their choice is either to adjust their standards downward or find another job.
 As a result a few incompetents or bad attitudes can have a devastating effect on a company.

 Our employees know who isn’t doing his job.
 They’re waiting for signals from us whether such performance is acceptable.
 Almost all hope it’s not.
-And because non-performers make less effort to conceal their inadequacies from their co-workers than from their boss, co-workers typically wonder why we wait so long.
+And because non-performers make less effort to conceal their inadequacies from their co-workers than from their boss, co-workers typically wonder why we wait so long in firing employees.

 It’s tempting to believe an employee with bad habits can be coached and improved.
 Sometimes the needed change seems so logical, simple and important that it’s hard to imagine the offender wouldn’t understand and cooperate.
 And if an appeal to his logic fails, surely restructured compensation or threats and discipline will get through.

 But such efforts typically yield little more than frustration and wasted time.
 They will occasionally cause a person to attempt changes, but the changes are virtually always short-lived.